KimGreenbush/KimGreenbush/README.md

 ## Hi there and Welcome! 👋
 - 😄 Pronouns: She/Her
+- 🔭 I’m currently working as a Software Engineer in the Microsoft Leap Apprenticeship Program! 🎇
-- 🌱 I’m currently learning how to use Vue.js with Nuxt and Firebase
+- 🌱 I’m currently learning how to use Vue.js and some of it's extensions
 - 🌱 I’m interested in learning about testing and automation
 - 💬 Check me out on [LinkedIn](https://www.linkedin.com/in/kimberley-greenbush/)